ACFT Deadlift Standards

 - Gold: moderate MOS physical demands

-- Soldiers must meet the minimum Gold Standard as a requirement to graduate from Basic Combat Training, Advanced Individual Training, One Station Unit Training, Basic Officer Leadership, and the Warrant Officers Basic Leadership courses.
+- Soldiers must meet the minimum requirements of the Gold Standard to graduate from Basic Combat Training, Advanced Individual Training, One Station Unit Training, Basic Officer Leadership, and the Warrant Officers Basic Leadership courses.

 - Grey: significant MOS physical demands